Who is Boba Fett? Full character history as he returns in The Mandalorian

 The iconic Star Wars bounty hunter is making a comeback.

 It’s official – Boba is back!
-After a tease earlier in season two of The Mandalorian on Disney Plus the famed bounty hunter has officially returned as of the sixth episode, with Temuera Morrison strapping on the Beskar armour of Boba Fett.
+After a tease earlier in season two of The Mandalorian on Disney Plus the famed bounty hunter has officially returned as of the sixth episode, with Temuera Morrison strapping on the Beskar armour of Boba Fett (and you can read our full The Mandalorian review for details).

 Going forward, it seems like Fett will play a key role in future episodes, but his reappearance has raised even more questions than it solves.
 Who is exactly is Boba Fett?
 Is Boba Fett a Mandalorian?
 How did he survive the Sarlacc pit, and what’s his connection to the wider Star Wars universe?